cinep10/cinep10.github.io/portfolio/data-reliability-architecture.md

-📘 1.
-Data Reliability Architecture
+# Data Reliability Architecture
-Title

 Building a Data Reliability Architecture: From Raw Logs to Risk Intelligence

+---

-1. Why Data Reliability Matters
+## 1. Why Data Reliability Matters
 In modern data systems, collecting data is easy.
 Ensuring that the data is trustworthy, explainable, and consistent is the real challenge.